Bioinformatics Systems Analyst 3 - Sequencing Technology Group-78623

 • Independently and proficiently utilize assembled genomes, various alignment tools, visualization tools, and other genome interrogation and analysis software.

-• Familiar with the different types of data and approaches for chromatin (epigenetic) interrogation, transcriptome characterization and genome assembly.
+• Be familiar with the different types of data and approaches for chromatin (epigenetic) interrogation, transcriptome characterization and genome assembly.

-• Feedback data quality to wet-lab scientists and sequencing team members.
+• Provide data quality feedback to wet-lab scientists and sequencing team members.

 • Provide clear and concise professional reports on data analysis and results.

 • Present technical and analytical status in weekly meetings.